search

 By default, WordPress allows easy addition of media and provides the option to add titles, alternative text (alt text), and descriptions for each media you add to the site.
 This is especially important when optimizing images and media for search engines.

-Moreover, there are numerous plugins that enable more efficient image management on the site and even optimize image file sizes to make the site load faster.
-A faster site also means a better user experience, and since user experience has (albeit indirect) influence on site ranking, these management options help promote the site across different search engines.
+There are also numerous plugins that optimize image file sizes to make the site load faster.
+A faster site means a better user experience.

-Feel free to take a look at a more comprehensive article that explains image optimization in WordPress from a promotion and SEO standpoint.
+Here’s a more comprehensive article on WordPress image optimization from an SEO standpoint.

 3. Internal Links and Categorization

-In WordPress, there is a built-in tool that enables the search for similar pages based on title or keywords, which saves the laborious task of searching for a similar page, copying its address, and manually adding a link when including internal links.
+WordPress has a built-in tool that searches for similar pages by title or keywords.
+This saves you the tedious work of finding a page, copying its URL, and adding the link manually.

-In addition to these internal links, the structure of WordPress allows for a proper hierarchical arrangement and division of the site into various taxonomies (categories or tags).
-This hierarchical structure makes it easier for Google and search engines to find relevant pages on the site even without creating a dedicated sitemap (XML Sitemap).
+Beyond internal links, WordPress lets you organize your site into taxonomies (categories or tags).
+This hierarchical structure makes it easier for Google to find relevant pages even without a dedicated XML sitemap.

 This doesn’t mean you can completely disregard the site map, of course.
 It’s advisable to have an automatically updating site map on your site.